 Check the following:

 - Check if the echo is occasional or continuous.
 An occasional echo may be caused by CPU overload.
-If the CPU usage is too high, voice recording and playback will be unstable.
-You can check this in Agora Analytics in Dashboard.
+By using Call Search function of Agora Analytics, you can check the CPU usage on the End-to-End Details page.

-- Ensure that all users are in separated physical environments.
+- Ensure that all users are in separated physical environments and do not sit too close to each other.

 - Check the SDK version: